Great Cobar mine: Sale of assets and demolition

 In August 1921, the Great Cobar mine and smelter assets at Cobar were purchased by A.A.
-Goninan, a Newcastle-based engineering company, who only wanted to dismantle some large industrial buildings and relocate them to its site, at Broadmeadow, and sell off or scrap the rest.
+Goninan, a Newcastle-based engineering company, which only wanted to dismantle some large industrial buildings and relocate them to its site, at Broadmeadow, and sell off or scrap the rest.
 The electrolytic refinery at Lithgow had been closed since 1911, and parts of its equipment were sold and relocated to the C.S.A.'s new, but short-lived electrolytic refinery at Kandos.
 The Lithgow site was sold to its neighbour, Hoskins Iron and Steel, as was the Great Cobar's coal mine.
-Hoskins also purchased 12,000 tons of coke left at the Cobar site.
+Hoskins also purchased 12,000 tons of coke left at the Cobar site and some rolling stock—bogie ore wagons, matte wagons, and end-dump slag wagons—all of which went to the steelworks at Lithgow.
+Old, worn-out slag wagons were scrapped.
+Goninan took the wooden hopper four-wheel ore cars to Newcastle, where they were refurbished and sold to collieries, for use as 'non-air' wagons.

-Demolition of the Great Cobar plant began quickly, with the largest of the chimneys being demolished in October 1921.
-The large building previously used for the furnaces and converters and its overhead gantry cranes, were bought by English Electric.
+Demolition of the Great Cobar plant began quickly, with the largest chimney demolished in October 1921.
+The large building previously used for the furnaces and converters and its overhead gantry cranes was bought by English Electric.
 They reused the building and cranes in a new foundry at Clyde.
 The foundry had 1.5 miles of internal railway.
 The "ugly-looking but very powerful electric locomotive" used there, quite possibly, was one from the Great Cobar.

 Valuable machines that could be relocated easily were stripped from the plant.
 The overhead crane from the powerhouse ended up at the Hebburn No.2 Colliery, in the South Maitland Coalfields.
-Hebburn Collieries also bought the two motor-generator sets.
-The chassis of an electric locomotive from the Great Cobar was converted to a guard's van and used at the same colliery.
+Hebburn Collieries also bought the two motor-generator sets, where they supplied supplied direct current to the colliery and parts of the township of Weston, until 1946.
+Two of the locomotives from Great Cobar were sold to the same colliery; the chassis of one was converted to a guard's van, and the other was converted to an electrically-operated yard crane.
 The electricity generating equipment sold for £35,000 and was disassembled and relocated, by rail, to Wagga Wagga.
-It was reinstalled in the new power station and supplied the regional town, from May 1922 until March 1928.
+It was reinstalled in the new power station and supplied the regional town from May 1922 until March 1928.
 By February 1924, the only substantial piece of machinery still at the site was the winding engine.
+The winder ended up at the Steelworks Colliery at Lithgow.